miketerkelsen/transcriptional_dynamics_in_hepatic_fibrosis/README.md

-# transcriptional_dynamics_in_hepatic_fibrosis
+# Transcriptional dynamics of hepatic sinusoid-associated cells after injury
-This repository comprises scripts used to produce the results displayed in Terkelsen et al.
+This repository comprises python and r scripts created to produce the results displayed in Terkelsen et al.